Teen Driver Accidents

 There is no one factor responsible for the high number of collisions involving teenage drivers, but rather there are a variety of conditions that can lead to an accident involving teen drivers.
 Some of these factors include the following:

 - Alcohol Use.
 At a time when teenagers are learning how to drive, teenagers still participate in graduation parties or get togethers that might involve alcohol.
 Teenage drinking is a substantial problem.
 In many cases, alcohol use contributes significantly towards automobile collisions that involve serious injuries or even death because teen drivers who engage in these dangerous activities are often impaired to such a degree that it becomes impossible to operate a motor vehicle safely.
 As a result, it is imperative that teenage drivers do not combine alcohol with operation of a motor vehicle.

 - Lack Of Experience.
-When teen drivers are not fully prepared to handle conditions that arise while operating a motor vehicle, accidents can occur.
+When teen drivers are not fully prepared to handle conditions that arise while operating a motor vehicle, teen driver accidents can occur.

 - Risk Taking Behavior.
 Younger drivers tend to not appreciate the dangers posed by risk taking behavior like distracted driving and speeding.

 - Distracted Driving.
 Teenagers must avoid driving motor vehicles while distracted.
 The most common type of distracted driving occurs when drivers attempt to use cellular phones while operating a motor vehicle.
 Distracted driving, however, can take several other forms including interacting with passengers, singing or paying too much attention to music, self grooming, and reaching for objects that outside the motorist’s reach.
 When distracted driving occurs, the motorist’s eyes, hands, or thoughts are taken off of safe operation of a motor vehicle.
 Our Atlanta lawyers are too familiar with the dangers that are posed by distracted driving.